 Some employers look for candidates with postgraduate qualifications (an MSc or PhD), particularly for work requiring specialist knowledge, e.g. consultancy work or academic research/teaching.
 Search postgraduate course in ecology.

-It's helpful to join your local Wildlife Trust and become a member of a relevant professional body, such as the Chartered Institute of Ecology and Environmental Management (CIEEM), which has reduced membership and conference rates for students, and free membership for students studying CIEEM accredited degrees.
+It's helpful to join your local Wildlife Trust and become a member of a relevant professional body, such as the Chartered Institute of Ecology and Environmental Management (CIEEM), which has reduced membership rates for students, and free membership for students studying CIEEM accredited degrees.
 Membership provides the opportunity to meet and network with potential employers and other ecological and environmental professionals.

 Look out for skills-based courses, which provide an opportunity to get extra skills valued by employers, offered by organisations such as the:

 If you have a PhD, there are research positions in many universities worldwide.

-- enthusiasm about, and fascination for, animals and plants
+- enthusiasm and fascination for animals and plants

 - expertise in one or more groups of living organisms

 - capacity to identify different species as appropriate to the role

 - experience in/enthusiasm for undertaking fieldwork in sometimes harsh conditions

 - competence in understanding and using statistics and other ecological data